 But the question still hangs out there.

 You need to do everything in your power to get new customers and hang on the ones you already have.
-You remember the first sentence of this post?
+Do you remember the first sentence of this post?
 The one about consumers seeing over a million brands per year?
 How will you ever stand out from the crowd in a pool that big?
 How will you ever convince the customers you already have to stay with you if they can hardly see you from across the room?
 And if it’s that hard to see you in the same room, how with the people who don’t frequent your room even know you exist?

 You’ll get their attention with your promise mark.
 You’ll do it with your brand.
 Learn more about AD!4 group branding services .